ni/nimble/packages/nimble-components/src/card/specs/README.md

     -   We will use a `section` element in the template, which will use `aria-labelledby` to set the label to the text of the `title` slot.
     -   The `nimble-card` itself does not receive keyboard focus and tabbing jumps to the first focusable component inside the `nimble-card`.
 -   _Mobile: small screens, touch interactions, mobile-specific integrations_
     -   No additional requirements.
-By default, the `nimble-card` fits its height to its content and grows/shrinks horizontally to fit its parent container.
+By default, the `nimble-card` will fit its height to its content and grow/shrink horizontally to fit its parent container.
 Other mobile-friendly considerations are up to the client and the settings on the child components.
 -   _Globalization: special RTL handling, swapping of icons/visuals, localization, etc._
     -   No additional requirements